Why is supporting working carers so important now?

 Research has shown that, if unsupported, caring can have an adverse impact on people’s careers.
 Each year over 250,000 people give up work to care - the equivalent of 600 resignations per day.
 The consequent loss of skills, talent and productivity creates significant costs for employers.
-For those remaining in the workforce, caring can result in poorer mental health, higher risk of burnout and financial worries if it is unsupported.
+For those remaining in the workforce, caring without adequate support can result in poorer mental health, higher risk of burnout and financial worries.
 Furthermore, recent research by EfC found that over 70% of working carers had felt lonely or isolated in the workplace due to caring responsibilities.

 How this impacts your business

 Businesses which identify and support working carers benefit from greater staff engagement, improved retention and increased productivity, boosting their bottom line.
 Centrica, one of the founding members of Employers for Carers, has experienced estimated yearly savings of £1.8 million through reduced unplanned absences.
 As a consequence of effective carer policies and practice, they calculated a further £1.3 million per annum in retention savings.